 ActivePresenter provides three types of variables: true/false, text, and number.
 All come in two categories: system and user-defined.

 - System variables come predefined.
 For example, the apQuizScore variable returns the total score a learner gets.
 Find system variables in the Home tab > Variables > System tab.
-For a list of all system variables, take a look at page 204 in the PDF User Manual.
+For a list of all system variables, take a look at the PDF User Manual.

 - Meanwhile, user variables are project-specific variables created by users.
 You are free to create, modify, and delete these variables.
 Details about creating variables are available in the latter part of this tutorial.

 Types of Variables